iree-org/iree/docs/website/docs/blog/2021-10-cuda-backend.md

 IREE code generation is based on MLIR infrastructure so each step can easily be tested independently using the MLIR lit framework.

-### Flat buffer definition
+### FlatBuffer definition

-Kernels are encoded in a flat buffer containing the PTX code as well as the workgroup size to use for the dispatch.
+Kernels are encoded in a FlatBuffer containing the PTX code as well as the workgroup size to use for the dispatch.
 This allows serialization of the kernels in the IR, it is then de-serialized by the HAL layer.